gHAZALehkanani/Olympics_prediction/README.md

-## Olympics Web Screping by Python
+## Olympics Web Scraping by Python